-Nancy Brubaker, Paramedic Emergency Medicine Program Director/Professor holds a Master’s Degree in Education, an A.S. in EMS (1984) from NHTI, and an A.S. in Nursing (1994).
+Nancy Brubaker, Paramedic Emergency Medicine Field Clinic Coordinator holds a Master’s Degree in Education, an A.S. in EMS (1984) from NHTI, and an A.S. in Nursing (1994).
 She has been a Paramedic and Nurse for thirty years.
-Nancy has worked for Speare Hosipital ER (30 years), the Plymouth Fire Department (15 years), Concord Hospital ER (5 years), and most recently as school nurse at Proctor Academy (2 years).
-Areas of Expertise: Coordinator for both hospital and field clinicals.
+Nancy has worked for Speare Hospital ER (30 years), the Plymouth Fire Department (15 years), Concord Hospital ER (5 years), and most recently as school nurse at Proctor Academy (2 years).
+Areas of Expertise: Coordinator for field clinicals.

 Dr. Patrick Lanzetta, M.D., FACEP

 Patrick Lanzetta serves as the program's Medical Director.
 A graduate of St. John's University of New York, Dr. Lanzetta earned his medical doctor degree from the University of Montpelier in France in 1973.
 A lieutenant colonel in the Army Reserve, Dr. Lanzetta has assisted with field medic training since 1986.
 Dr. Lanzetta, who is board-certified as an emergency department physician, is presently affiliated with Frisbie Memorial Hospital in Rochester, N.H.